Spatio-Temporal Dynamics of Ground Water Level of Lahore Metropolitan and its Relationship with Urbanization and Rainfall

 Abstract

-This rapid depletion is a serious threat to Lahore's groundwater and needs the immediate implementation of sustainable water management and ground water recharge.
-Effective measures are crucial to mitigate the impact of rapid urbanization and population growth on groundwater resources, ensuring a reliable water supply for the future.
+Concluding Remarks: The rapid depletion of groundwater is a critical issue for Lahore, necessitating immediate implementation of sustainable water management practices and groundwater recharge strategies.
+Effective measures are essential to mitigate the impacts of rapid urbanization and population growth on groundwater resources, ensuring a reliable water supply for the future.

 References